khyathibalusu/Traffic-Collisions-in-Los-Angeles/README.md

 - District which reported the most?
 - Is there a relationship between time and locaion?
 - More accidents in particular areas, given particular time?
 - Which location has most accidents?
+(Rachel)
 - At what time do most accidents occur?
 - Zipcode frequency of accident?
+(Rachel)
 - Victim age and time relationship?
 - Area name
 - Who gets in a crash in a parking lot?
 - Victim demographics - who gets into crashes?
 - Which council districts appear most often?
+(Rachel)

 ---
 ## Project Timeline: